Sometimes being a writer is a pain in the ass.

 On the other hand, I remember the fire station very well, and the rescue barn.
 I remember the smell of exhaust from the ambulances and big trucks.
 I remember the little offices where the phone and radio sat on the counter.
 I remember the meetings, the folding chairs, the scarred tables and the pancake breakfasts.
 I remember the battered coffee urns and the stained sinks, the water fights, the endless and hilarious practical jokes, the laughter, the weekly meals at the local diner, the parties, the trainings and the people.
 I later married two of the men I volunteered with in those days (not at the same time, of course!)
 I remember running up and down ladders for training, the impossible weight of portable water pumps (we called them Indian pumps) for fighting brush fires, the eerie sight of burning trees crowning in a blossom of flame against a dark sky and watching a house burn to the ground.
 I remember the sour smell of cooling “hot spots” after a brush fire.
 I remember the live feeling and weight of a charged firehose, enough to knock me over, and the way it peeled the shirt off you during a water fight.

 For this treasured, meaningful part of my life, though, there was no acknowledgment.
 Rather the reverse.
 It wasn’t quite nice, a teenage girl running around with a bunch of older boys and rowdy, often bawdy volunteers, never mind that I took First Aid, CPR, EMT and IV training and loved it all.
-It also meant that I occasionally showed up in the company of the police at wild parties where someone got hurt or overdosed, which did not endear me to my high school peers.
+It also meant I occasionally showed up in the company of the police at wild parties where someone got hurt or overdosed, which did not endear me to my high school peers.
 Not to mention that the first dead body I ever saw happened to be one of my schoolmates.
-I’ll never forget the broken-doll look of him as he lay on the highway, the glass glittering in his hair under the emergency lights.
+I’ll never forget the broken-doll look of him as he lay on the highway, broken glass glittering in his hair under the emergency lights.
 The only reason it was possible for me to do that work was that my mother did it too.
 She was quite a good paramedic, in fact.

 My experience with high school took place in the late 70s and early 80s.
 We had a completely open campus.
 Certainly, things are different now in terms of security, at least.
 I wonder, though, how many kids are sitting in public schools across the country this very minute who are largely unseen, unheard and simply trying to survive.

 Every time a shooting happens we get hours and hours of interviews, social media posts and videos of parents, teachers and students and their perceptions of the perpetrators, and I always wonder — did anyone, does anyone, can anyone really know their student, brother, son, teammate or classmate?
 How well does a high-school-age kid know him or herself?
 How much perspective can they have, how much experience in the amazing ways life can change over time?
 What has been their experience of connection with themselves and others?
 What is the level of their willingness and ability to communicate?
-Have they ever, in their whole lives, been given a reason to believe that asking for help or telling the truth helps, rather than making everything much, much worse?
+Have they ever, in their whole lives, been given a reason to believe asking for help or telling the truth is useful, rather than making everything much, much worse?

 My family cared about me.
 I remember going to counseling once or twice, both in school and out of it.
 Do you know what happens to kids who get in-school counseling?
 They get pulled out of class, right in front of God and everyone.
 Every single student and teacher in that class knows where they’re going.
 Not exactly a help when you’re trying to remain invisible.
 Also, the counselors are just as worn-out and frayed as all the other adults in a school, with an endless array of troubled kids, emergencies, difficult or distraught parents, and they’re trying to support the teachers as well.
 I was ashamed to be part of their burden and take up any of their time.

 We say some of these at-risk kids who become shooters are identified and “in the system,” and I think many components of “the system” have an honest desire to make a positive difference and work usefully with young people.
 That doesn’t mean the young person is able to avail him or herself of the support, though.
 I trusted no one at that point in my life.
 I wouldn’t have ever told the truth about my private thoughts and feelings.
-I’d already learned the danger of rocking boats, and I also knew that I was privileged because I was smart, we were comparatively wealthy and I had a family that loved me.
+I’d already learned the danger of rocking boats, and I also knew I was privileged because I was smart, we were comparatively wealthy and I had a family that loved me.
 I had nothing to complain about, and I didn’t.
 Nothing would have induced me to shame my parents and my extremely intelligent, talented and much more normal and attractive younger brother.

 Now, thirty years later, kids are dying, and teachers, and school staff, as well as an occasional parent.
 We’re trying to understand.
 Some are trying to find someone to blame, as though that fixes things.
 But the parents of the shooters aren’t killing these kids.
 Neither are teachers or security personnel.
 Bullies and peers aren’t killing these kids.
 “The system” isn’t killing them, either, or the NRA.
 The one who pulls the trigger is the killer.
 I think it’s important to be clear about who’s ultimately responsible.
 The question is, what came before the trigger was pulled?
-What are all the intricacies and complexities that led to that moment of choice, and how do we begin to explore that terrain without the input of the shooter, who might or might not survive, and if alive, might or might not tell?
+What are all the intricacies and complexities leading to that moment of choice, and how do we begin to explore that terrain without the input of the shooter, who might or might not survive, and if alive, might or might not tell?
 If we can ever fully understand, how do we make changes in the roots of parenting, emotional intelligence (or lack thereof), public education (so-called), and our culture’s broken sense of connection and ability to be authentic?

 If my school records could be magically produced, what would they show?
 Straight A’s.
 Honors student.
 Maybe a counseling note or two: Isolated, frequent absences, no behavior problems, no sign of abuse or cutting, not a danger to self or others,